chunky-milk/anon_arm/README.md

 **This project is in BETA. a GUI will be created for it eventually, as it is still in development.**

 ParrotSec's anonsurf and stealth, ported to work with ARM Linux.
-Tested on Raspberry Pi OS (32bit), TwisterOS (32bit), and Kali Linux ARM64;
+Tested on Raspberry Pi OS (32bit) and TwisterOS (32bit) with a Raspberry Pi 4 (4gb RAM)

 ## [Installation](https://github.com/chunky-milk/pi-bashscripts-files/blob/main/anonsurf/README.md)
 This package comes with an installer that makes things extremely easy: